The config file

 mode.classUse

-classto search only in classes and ID attributes in XML files. -
+classto search only class and ID attributes in XML files. -

 options.missingSet

-missingtotrueif you want to get a list of any missing or misspelled classes at the end of theapp.tssfile.infoThis is very useful if you want to check if you forgot to add a class definition or if you forgot to remove non-existing classes from your views, especially if you have upgraded from PurgeTSS v5 to v6.
+missingtotrueif you want a list of missing or misspelled classes at the end ofapp.tss.infoHelpful when you want to confirm you did not forget class definitions or when you are upgrading from PurgeTSS v5 to v6.

 -